GreyLimit/encode_decoder/README.md

 # encode_decoder
 A rough-n-ready program to generate a table to enable software to decode CPU instructions.
-It would seem that the more I try to use this inn a real situation the more 'tweaking' needs applying
+It would seem that the more I try to use this in a real situation the more 'tweaking' needs applying

-I'm not putting a great deal of effort into publishing this as I wrote it to support me in writinng another program.
+I'm not putting a great deal of effort into publishing this as I wrote it to support me in writing another program.
 But here goes:-

-This program was throwwn together to facilitate generating a 'decision' table that would enable, with minimal(ish) space overhead, software to decode a CPU binary opcode back to a known instruction.
+This program was thrown together to facilitate generating a 'decision' table that would enable, with minimal(ish) space overhead, software to decode a CPU binary opcode back to a known instruction.
 This being a core part of any CPU/MCU simulation.

 For example when supplied the following input data:
 ```